TV Tropes is 149% Funded

 - Dawn of War: Units noted as being efficient against vehicles will do less damage against unarmored targets (though they may be able to cause Knockback).

 - In the Halo series, the plasma pistol is considered one of the most useless weapons in multiplayer and the campaign unless you hold down the trigger to make a charged shot.
 If this charged shot hits the target, whether it's an alien or a Spartan, it will completely drain their protective energy shields, leaving them open to headshots from ballistic weapons.
+It will also disable the engine, though not the weapons, of any vehicle it hits.

 - Warcraft III: the Fortified armor type is weakest against Siege attacks and resistant to all others.
 Heavy armor type (mostly having more innate armour value than other unit types) has no weakness except for Magic attacks.